 Class Attendance.
 Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+The student may be administratively withdrawn from the course when absences become excessive (Student misses 5 consecutive days without notifying the instructor) as defined in the course syllabus.